Dubrovnik Cathedral#10 in Best Things To Do in Dubrovnik

 Dubrovnik Cathedral, or the Church of the Assumption, is actually the third church built on the site.
 The first, a Byzantine-style building, was constructed in the 6th and 7th centuries, before a Romanesque church replaced it in the 12th century.
 Then, the 1667 earthquake wrecked the structure.
 The final incarnation assumed the Baroque fashion soon after.
-Aside from the architecture, the artwork is of particular note, which includes Titian's The Assumption at the main altar.
-For about 10 HRK (or about $2 USD), you can explore the treasury that has amassed a large collection of previous reliquaries and several body parts of St. Blaise.
-One IgoUgo user remarks, "The cathedral’s treasury is a true spectacle; and if you happen to have any parts of St. Blaise lying around at home, I urge you to donate them."
+Aside from the architecture, which recent visitors praised, the artwork is of particular note, which includes Titian's the "Assumption of the Virgin Mary" at the main altar.
+For a small fee, you can explore the treasury that has amassed a large collection of previous reliquaries and several gilded body parts of St. Blaise.

 Located right next to the Rector's Palace in Old Town, the church welcomes visitors daily from 9 a.m. to 5 p.m. from April to November, with the exception of Sunday morning to observe Mass.
 The rest of the year, it opens at 10 a.m. and closes between noon and 3 p.m.
 The treasury charges a small entrance fee, but it is well worth the visit, according to reviewers.

 More Best Things To Do in Dubrovnik